edulazaro/departments/README.md

 To run the tests against a memory database, execute the command `php artisan test`;

+## Running

+To run the App on development, execute the command `php artisan serve` to start the development server and `npm run dev` to start Vite.
+The app will start on the port **8000** by default.

 ## App structure

 The app has two sections, departments and users.